Every Woman’s Marathon

 Content Strategy and Wireframes

-Armed with user insights and defined objectives, and with 5 months until the marathon announcement, I brainstormed and collaborated with the strategy and creative teams and mapped out the website's structure and functionality.
+Armed with user insights and defined objectives, and with 5 months until the marathon announcement, I collaborated with the strategy and creative teams to map out the website's structure and functionality.

 Prototyping